Options Profit Calculator

 Probability of Profit: Should You Take This Trade?

-Probability of profit (PoP) uses implied volatility and a log-normal distribution model to estimate the chance that your options position makes money at expiration.
-A long OTM call might have only a 30% PoP — the stock needs a significant move to overcome the premium paid.
-An iron condor with wide wings might have a 70%+ PoP because the stock has a large range where you profit.
+Probability of profit (PoP) uses implied volatility and a risk-neutral log-normal distribution (the same one underlying Black-Scholes) to estimate the chance that your options position makes money at expiration.
+A long OTM call typically has 25-35% PoP — the stock needs a significant move to overcome the premium paid.
+A short iron condor with 1-SD wings typically sits at 65-75% PoP because the stock has a wide range where you profit.
 However, PoP alone does not determine whether a trade is good: a trade with 80% PoP but 10:1 risk/reward (risking $1,000 to make $100) has negative expected value.
-Always consider PoP alongside risk/reward ratio and capital efficiency.
+Sinclair (Volatility Trading, 2013) hammers this point — always combine PoP with expected value and capital efficiency.

 Iron Condor vs Bull Call Spread: Choosing the Right Strategy